ThreatPatrol/AWS-secure-data-bridge-/README.md

 By following these steps, we have created an IAM user with the necessary permissions to perform daily tasks, while also following best practices for security and access management.

-Note: As a best practice, it's recommended to use the principle of **least privilege** when assigning permissions to IAM users and groups.
+Note: As a best practice, it's recommended to use the principle of <a href="https://www.beyondtrust.com/blog/entry/what-is-least-privilege#:~:text=Least%20Privilege%20Access%20&%20Zero%20Trust,Download%20the%20Guide">**least privilege**<a/>  when assigning permissions to IAM users and groups.
 This means granting only the necessary permissions required to perform specific tasks, rather than granting excessive permissions.

 We've just created an IAM user with programmatic access.
 This user will be used to execute our Lambda function.